soccin/Compgen2016_VariantCalling/Labs/1_Intro2BashScripting/exercises/1_BashProgramming.md

 	Save the file.

-	Now try to exectuate it (run it) by typing:
+	Now try to execute it (run it) by typing:
 	```bash
 	$ ./hello.sh
 	```